Demo Fails – The Door Closers

 A Demo Fail is, as the name would suggest, when we fail at delivering our demo (take that eighth grade English teacher who said we can’t define a word by using it).
 But we’re not talking technical failures.
 As we talked about on our blog, Murphy’s Law of Demos (totally a real thing) states that “everything that can fail during a demo, will fail during a demo.”
 Instead, this is about the presenter.
 It’s what happens when presenters break a demo rule.
 Things that make the audience uncomfortable and, potentially (likely) cost the presenter the deal.

 Not all Demo Fails are created equal, and some cause more damage than others.
-A minor Demo Fail could not have much of an impact, and some Demo Fails are so egregious that we refer to them as a Demo Epic Fail Drop a Demo Epic Fail, and you might as well pack up your laptop and go home – you’ve officially closed the door on your deal.
+A minor Demo Fail could not have much of an impact, but some Demo Fails are so egregious, so epic, that you might as well pack up your laptop and go home – you’ve officially closed the door on your deal.

-From disaster technical issues to trying to quiet the contrarian on the team that no one can please, there are many many demo killers, but we’ve put together 6 categories to group the most common Demo Fails that we see during our Demo Audits.
+This is by no means a complete list, but we’ve put together 6 categories to group the most common Demo Fails that we see during our Demo Audits.

 - Slow your roll